Legendre-Soulé Chair in Business Ethics; Professor of Management (Emeritus)

 Nicholas Capaldi is Legendre-Soulé Chair in Business Ethics at Loyola University New Orleans, where he also serves as Director of the Center for Spiritual Capital.
 He is the founder and President of the Global Corporate Governance Institute.
 He received his B.A. from the University of Pennsylvania and his Ph.D. from Columbia University.

 His principal research and teaching interest is in public policy and its intersection with political science, philosophy, law, religion, and economics.
-He is the author of 7 books, over 80 articles, and editor of six anthologies.
-He is a member of the editorial board of six journals and has served most recently as editor of Public Affairs Quarterly.
+He is the author of eight books, over 100 articles, editor of ten anthologies, member of the editorial board of six journals, and has served as editor of Public Affairs Quarterly.

 He is Associate Editor of the Encyclopedia of Corporate Social Responsibility (Springer).
 His most recent books are Liberty and Equality in Political Economy: From Locke versus Rousseau to the Present as well as The Anglo-American Conception of the Rule of Law.
 He is the author of the Cambridge intellectual biography John Stuart Mill.